vahtyah/LeetCodeSolutions/Searching/Breadth-First Search/README.md

 [0199.
 Binary Tree Right Side View](/Searching%2FBreadth-First%20Search%2F0199.%20Binary%20Tree%20Right%20Side%20View): Return nodes visible from the right side of a tree

+[0200.
+Number of Islands](/Searching%2FBreadth-First%20Search%2F0200.%20Number%20of%20Islands): Count connected land components in a 2D grid

 [1462.
 Course Schedule IV](/Searching%2FBreadth-First%20Search%2F1462.%20Course%20Schedule%20IV): Check if a course is a prerequisite of another course.

 [1765.
 Map of Highest Peak](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Searching%2FBreadth-First%20Search%2F1765.%20Map%20of%20Highest%20Peak): Find the highest peak on a map.